Influenza: Types of virus

-ICV, like IBV, is primarily found in humans, though it also has been detected in pigs, feral dogs, dromedary camels, cattle, and dogs.
-ICV infection primarily affects children and is usually asymptomatic or has mild cold-like symptoms, though more severe symptoms such as gastroenteritis and pneumonia can occur.
-Unlike IAV and IBV, ICV has not been a major focus of research pertaining to antiviral drugs, vaccines, and other measures against influenza.
-ICV is subclassified into six genetic/antigenic lineages.
+Influenza C virus, like influenza B virus, is primarily found in humans, though it has been detected in pigs, feral dogs, dromedary camels, cattle, and dogs.
+Influenza C virus infection primarily affects children and is usually asymptomatic or has mild cold-like symptoms, though more severe symptoms such as gastroenteritis and pneumonia can occur.
+Unlike influenza A virus and influenza B virus, influenza C virus has not been a major focus of research pertaining to antiviral drugs, vaccines, and other measures against influenza.
+Influenza C virus is subclassified into six genetic/antigenic lineages.

-IDV has been isolated from pigs and cattle, the latter being the natural reservoir.
+Influenza D virus has been isolated from pigs and cattle, the latter being the natural reservoir.
 Infection has also been observed in humans, horses, dromedary camels, and small ruminants such as goats and sheep.
-IDV is distantly related to ICV.
-While cattle workers have occasionally tested positive to prior IDV infection, it is not known to cause disease in humans.
-ICV and IDV experience a slower rate of antigenic evolution than IAV and IBV.
+Influenza D virus is distantly related to influenza C virus.
+While cattle workers have occasionally tested positive to prior influenza D virus infection, it is not known to cause disease in humans.
+Influenza C virus and influenza D virus experience a slower rate of antigenic evolution than influenza A virus and influenza B virus.
 Because of this antigenic stability, relatively few novel lineages emerge.

+Influenza virus nomenclature

+Every year, millions of influenza virus samples are analysed to monitor changes in the virus' antigenic properties, and to inform the development of vaccines.

+To unambiguously describe a specific isolate of virus, researchers use the internationally accepted influenza virus nomenclature, which describes, among other things, the species of animal from which the virus was isolated, and the place and year of collection.
+As an example – "A/chicken/Nakorn-Patom/Thailand/CU-K2/04(H5N1)":